microsoft/DMF/Dmf/Modules.Library/Dmf_ThreadedBufferQueue.md

 ##### Remarks

-* ClientBuffer *must* have been previously retrieved from an instance of DMF_BufferQueue because the buffer must have the appropriate metadata which is stored with ClientBuffer.
+* ClientBuffer *must* have been previously retrieved from an instance of DMF_ThreadedBufferQueue because the buffer must have the appropriate metadata which is stored with ClientBuffer.
 Buffers allocated by the Client using ExAllocatePool() or WdfMemoryCreate() may not be added Module's list using this API.
 * Clients may use this Method if a buffer has been fetched but it is determined that it cannot be enqueued for some reason and must be returned to the free pool of buffers.

 -----------------------------------------------------------------------------------------------------------------------------------